eviatar-ben/UserLevelThreads/README.md

 # User Level Threads
-A functional static library, that creates and manages userlevel threads.
+A functional static library, that creates and manages user-level threads.
-A potential user will be able to include your library and use it according to the package’s public interface: the uthreads.h header file.
+A potential user will be able to include the library and use it according to the package’s public interface: the uthreads.h header file.

 * __The Threads__